KnowTheCode/debug-toolkit/README.md

 The built-in PHP error container is basic and not as helpful as it could be.
 On top of that, it's rather ugly.
 Wouldn't you agree?

-The Whoops package gives you a cool interface that is helpful, interactive, and quite nice to look at .
+The Whoops package gives you a cool interface that is helpful, interactive, and quite nice to look at.

 Consider the error this code would produce: